XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Is Scotia iTrade regulated in CA?

-Scotia iTrade is regulated in Canada as a division of Scotia Capital Inc. and is overseen by the Canadian Investment Regulatory Organization (CIRO, formerly IIROC).
-Canadian client accounts are also protected under the Canadian Investor Protection Fund (CIPF).
+Yes, Scotia iTrade is regulated in Canada by the Canadian Investment Regulatory Organization (CIRO), formerly IIROC.
+It is also a member of the Canadian Investor Protection Fund (CIPF), providing eligible account protection in the event of an insolvency.

 What is the minimum deposit on Scotia iTrade?